Are Symptoms Of Depression Holding You Back

 Working with flower essences is another way of supporting the body and psyche.
 They can be especially helpful if you are in transition.

 For those of you who might suffer from long termed depression, it is important to do some digging into yourself.
-What do you want?
-Where do you want to go?
+What do you want and where do you want to go?
 What can you do to bring joy and passion into your life?
 Once you decide, take steps to having it, accomplishing it or achieving it.

 As you ask yourself these questions, memories, beliefs or “rules” might come up for you.
-Working with something like EFT (emotional freedom technique) or theta healing might help you to change the beliefs from limiting to helping you to create the life you want and deserve to have.
+Working with something like EFT (emotional freedom technique), theta healing or journaling might help you to change the beliefs from limiting to helping you to create the life you want and deserve to have.

 Regardless of what caused your depression take time to meditate daily and find gratitude in all you do.
 Open yourself to having and experiencing joy!
 We can not be depressed if we are filled with joy.
 And isn’t that why we are here on earth?

 Don’t miss out on life!